Results of Europlanet Society Committee Funding Scheme 2023

 Victor is a PhD candidate in Astrobiology at the University of Bologna, IT.

-I am currently finishing the second year of my PhD at the University of Bologna (IT), with a period abroad at the Natural History Museum of London (UK).
+I am currently in the last year of my PhD at the University of Bologna (IT), with a period abroad at The Natural History Museum of London (UK).
 My focus is to study the preservation of biosignatures in carbonate rocks from extreme modern terrestrial environments as analogues to lacustrine paleoenvironments of the Jezero crater on Mars.
 I am also a member of the Astrobiology and Geobiology Research Group at Unibo, and early this year I became part of the EPEC communications working group.

 Over the years I have been pursuing what became a dream in my childhood.
 From the age of 7 to 17 I used to be a boy scout, so I grow up in touch with nature through camping, trekking, and hiking.
 Looking at the bright sky at night in the mountains was something that always fascinated me, and that is why I thought to be an astronomer first, to discover the wonders of the universe.
 Only after reading the book “Journey to the Center of the Earth” by French author Jules Verne, I realized that I needed to understand the planet where I live before exploring other worlds.
 In the outdoor activities as a boy scout, I used to look at the landscapes, mountains, and waterfalls and wonder how it all came about.
 Then, my journey in Geology started in 2014, when I was admitted to the faculty of Geology at the Federal University of Parana, in Brazil.